 A giant one pulled out into the Hudson at Midtown, right in the middle of the race.
 Fortunately, Paul was already past it.
 For a brief moment we thought our challenger (Lochie) would get stopped, effectively ending the race.
 But the ship took its time starting up and Lochie got past.
 The swimmers right behind Lochie (Ceinwen and Bill) did get stopped.
 I am not sure if the final order of finish was affected.
 It’s not fair, but that’s life in crowded urban waterways.
 Small swimmers and big ships.

 In the end, MIMS is won by the fastest swimmer who is also sufficiently prepared.

 There were four swimmers in the MIMS 2013 field of roughly similar pure pool-swimming speed: Paul, Lochie, and the two who got pulled for hypothermia early on.
 One of these four was almost certain to win.
 Two of them, evidently, were not sufficiently prepared.
 Which left Paul and Lochie.
 They each took nearly-identical lines around the island.
 So Paul beat Lochie because he was able to swim faster, for longer.
 Simple as that.

-MIMS success has nothing to do with being female, or being Australian.
-Shelley Taylor-Smith won MIMS five times because she was a professional marathon swimmer competing against (for the most part) Masters swimmers.
+MIMS success has nothing to do with being Australian.
+Shelley Taylor-Smith won MIMS five times because she was a professional marathon swimmer competing against (for the most part) amateur Masters swimmers.
 She was simply a better swimmer.